pallene-lang/pallene/doc/manual.md

 array will have the same type of the variable.
 If you are passing the array as an argument to a function that expects an array-type parameter, the new array will have the same type as the parameter.
-When declaring a new variable, you should explicitly specify the type of the array; `local a = {}` will yield a compile time error.
+If you are declaring a new variable with an explicit array type declaration, the new array will have the type you declared.
+The only time where no context is available is when you declaring a new variable and you have not given a type to it; in that case the array will have type `{ integer }`.

 ### Functions